-Semester - III Hours/Week $\overline{c-2}$ Non-Major Elective-I Elements of Insurance Credits -2 Course Code -19UCC3NME1 Diements of Insurance Internal 25 External 75
+Semester - III - Hours/Weel x-2

+Non-Major Elective-I Credits -2

+Course Code -19UCC3NME1 Internal 25 External 75

-- ➤ To understand the concept and scope of Insurance. - > To implant the concept of General Insurance Principles and Practices of Insurance. - > To understand the risk and various Insurance Policies along with their structures and the legal dimensions involved.
+- > To understand the concept and scope of Insurance. - > To implant the concept of General Insurance Principles and Practices of Insurance. - To understand the risk and various Insurance Policies along with their structures and the legal dimensions involved.